S-Kia/Thera_Nao/README.md

 # 🤖 NAO Physiotherapist Robot – Patient Feedback Module

-This branch is part of this repository that enables the **NAO humanoid robot** to act as a **physiotherapist**, guiding patients through exercises and collecting their feedback post-session.
+This branch of this repository enables the **NAO humanoid robot** to act as a **physiotherapist**, guiding patients through exercises and collecting their feedback post-session.

 ## 🧩 Project Purpose

-The focus of this module is to manage **post-session feedback** from patients using **voice interaction**, process their responses, and provide **supportive and motivating replies** — both pre-scripted and AI-generated via **Groq's LLM API**.
+This module focuses on managing post-session feedback from patients using voice interaction, processing their responses, and providing supportive and motivating replies, both prescripted and AI-generated via Groq's LLM API.

 ---